data-integrations/hive-plugins/docs/HiveExport-action.md

 If any query other than a valid SELECT query is provided, Hive Export will fail to publish the pipeline.
 This is becuase we use [Apache Calcite](https://calcite.apache.org/) to parse the SELECT query to verify that its not any other SQL Query.

-To run the SELECT query, if `Overwrite Directory?` property is set to `no`, the pipeline publish will fail if the output directory already exists.
-In that case, please either remove the directory or allow directory to be overwritten by specifying `Overwrite Directory?` property to `yes`.
+To run the SELECT query, if `Overwrite Output Directory` property is set to `no`, the pipeline publish will fail if the output directory already exists.
+In that case, please either remove the directory or allow directory to be overwritten by specifying `Overwrite Output Directory` property to `yes`.

 Use Case
 --------